-Finally, all standard deviations in Table 3 are decreasing in H, indicating that additional horizons reduce the variability of all estimators.
-Given our bias results, this implies a bias-variance trade-off when choosing the maximum horizon H for SP-IV: larger H provides smaller bias improvements relative to 2SLS, but generates less variable estimates.
+Table 3 further shows that all standard deviations are decreasing in H, indicating that additional horizons reduce the variability of all IV estimators.
+Given our bias results, this implies a bias-variance trade-off when choosing the maximum horizon H for SP-IV: larger H provides smaller bias improvements relative to 2SLS with DL instruments, but also generates less variable estimates.
+Simulations reported in the Online Appendix with three model shocks as instruments $(N_z = 3)$ show a similar bias-variance trade-off for choosing N_z : using three instruments results in smaller bias improvements, but also lower variances.